hassamwazir/hassamwazir.github.io/_posts/2020-02-20-controls-system-config.md

 $$

 **Note:** The 0.02 in -$$\ln{(0.02)}$$ refers to the 2% settling time.
 If you want to consider 1% settling time, just change the value to 0.01.

+In the [next post](/blog/2020/controls-controllers/), we will discuss the different types of controllers and their effects on the system response.